zotero/zoterobib/src/html/faq.md

 ### What if I can't find a style that I need?

-If you can't find what you need just by searching, you can browse the [Zotero Styles Page](https://www.zotero.org/styles) or the [CSL visual editor](http://editor.citationstyles.org/searchByExample/) for style previews and then return to ZoteroBib to install the style.
+If you can't find the style you need just by searching, you can browse the [Zotero Styles Page](https://www.zotero.org/styles) or the [CSL visual editor](http://editor.citationstyles.org/searchByExample/) for style previews and then return to ZoteroBib to install the style.

 If you're still not able to find what you're looking for, you can [request a new style](https://github.com/citation-style-language/styles/wiki/Requesting-Styles).